ovhlabs/knowledge-base/en/_posts/2016-02-27-logstash-input.md

  - `ssl_key`: the location of the associated key.
  - `ssl_extra_chain_certs` : the array contains the path to the CA certificate.

+All the inputs have preconfigured ssl certificates at the fixed locations used in the configuration above.
-And for the filter part, you just have to copy and paste.
+And for the filter part, you just have to copy and paste the previous configuration.

 ![logstash_creation](/kb/images/2016-02-27-logstash-input/filter_section.png)